Federal Income Tax Deadlines

 If earnings vary due to surge pricing or passenger gratuities, adjust Q4 estimates accordingly.
 File extensions if needed, but pay any owed taxes by April 15 to dodge penalties.
 This structure supports tax planning for gig economy taxes.

-File Form 1040 with Schedule C by April 15, 2025 for 2024 Uber earnings.
+File the SA100 return with Self Assessment by April 15, 2025 for 2024 Uber earnings.
 TurboTax Self-Employed users report faster filing compared to manual preparation.
 This tax filing deadline covers all Uber driver income as a sole proprietor.

 Follow these steps: First, export your Uber trip summary CSV from the dashboard.
-Next, import it into tax software like TurboTax or H&R Block, which costs around $89 to $129 depending on the version.
-Then, verify Schedule C totals against Form 1099-K.
+Next, import it into tax software like TurboTax or H&R Block, which costs around £89 to £129 depending on the version.
+Then, verify Self Assessment totals against Form 1099-K.

 Finally, e-file by 11:59pm on April 15.
-In 2023, the IRS accepted most e-files quickly.
+In 2023, HMRC accepted most e-files quickly.
 Track deductions like mileage deduction, cleaning supplies, and airport fees to lower taxable income.

 | Software | Base Price | Self-Employed Features |